deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "So, you must be Ava."

 She was being addressed by another new airman, a young, acne-scarred African-American man who offered her a hand to shake.
-"Warhorse said a lot about you."
+"WARHORSE said a lot about you."

 She shook it.
-"Warhorse?"
+"WARHORSE?"

 "Your boy Adam there.
 That’s his callsign."